-Actions to take where the apprentice withdraws from the apprenticeship, where the apprentice is no longer employed by the employer-provider and has withdrawn from their programme (not redundancy) OR the apprentice chooses to withdraw prior to completion but remains with the same employer
+Actions to take where the apprentice withdraws from the apprenticeship, where the apprentice is no longer employed by the employer and has withdrawn from their programme (not redundancy) OR the apprentice chooses to withdraw prior to completion but remains with the same employer

-- EP359.1 stop payments through their apprenticeship service account, using a stop date that corresponds with the date the apprentice has withdrawn from their programme.
-This includes where the apprenticeship is funded by a transfer; and - EP359.2 record the learning end date of the apprenticeship on the ILR.
+- P332 The employer must: - P332.1 notify the main provider that the apprentice has left; and - P332.2 stop payments through their apprenticeship service account, using a date that corresponds with the date the apprentice withdrew from their apprenticeship.
+This includes where the apprenticeship is funded by a transfer. - P333 The main provider must record the learning end date of the apprenticeship on the ILR.

-Funding from your apprenticeship service account or government-employer co-investment stops.
-Any balancing payments may be made by us.
+Funding from an employer's apprenticeship service account or government-employer coinvestment stops.
+The employer co-investment must be reconciled to the date of withdrawal and a balancing payment may be made by us.
 All additional payments stop until the apprentice resumes their apprenticeship.
 Any additional payments already made are retained.